-To prevent yourself from getting injured, proper preparation before walk is equally as important as the walk itself.
+To prevent yourself from getting injured, proper preparation before a walk is equally as important as the walk itself.

 Chose and wear the appropriate walking shoes and clothing.

-Select comfortable footwear that fits properly can help prevent blister (also grab blister free socks), calluses and other injuries.
+Select comfortable footwear that fits properly can help prevent blister (also grab blister-free socks), calluses and other injuries.

 Walking shoes should be of good quality and fit you well.

-Wear loose fitting, comfortable clothing and dress in layers just in case you need to adjust to changing temperatures.
+Wear loose-fitting, comfortable clothing and dress in layers just in case you need to adjust to changing temperatures.

 Spend about five to eight minutes walking in place slowly to warm-up the body and get the blood flowing to your muscles.
-One Study show that properly warming up your muscles reduces the risk of injury.
+One Study shows that properly warming up your muscles reduces the risk of injury.

 Stretch your muscles after the warm-up for about 5 to 10 minutes.